model-checking/cbmc-starter-kit/training-material/checklist.md

 ## Properties checked

+Check the following:

-* Run cbmc with the following property-checking flags
+* All of the standard property-checking flags are used:

 	* --malloc-may-fail
 	* --malloc-fail-null